ggeerraarrdd/large-parks/README.md

 # Large Parks

-Website for Chicago's large public parks
+A website for large public parks in Chicago

 ## Description